rashmiranu/Health_App/README.md

 - Malaria and Tuberculosis prediction used **Deep Learning Model** where it utilised malaria parasitised cells and chest x-rays images.<br>
 ![Screenshot 2021-04-26 at 1 20 08 PM](https://user-images.githubusercontent.com/57981133/116048149-7e570400-a692-11eb-808c-d0185cff2599.jpg)

-# About Data and Model:
+# About Datasets and Models:
 ## 1. Heart_Failure :

 [Link to Heart_Failure dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) <br>